JBEI/edd/README.md

     * Access admin interface via <http://localhost:8080/solr>

  * Install python packages (these can be combined into one `sudo pip install`)
+    * All the following can be installed to your virtualenv with `pip install -r requirements.txt`
+        * N.B. probably need to re-install `cryptography` to compile in correct OpenSSL
     * [Arrow](http://crsmithdev.com/arrow/)
         * "Arrow is a Python library that offers a sensible, human-friendly approach to creating, manipulating, formatting and converting dates, times, and timestamps."